oliverpalonkorp/auproximity-test/README.md

 ## Credits

-The [skeldjs](https://github.com/skeldjs/SkeldJS) library by [edqx](https://github.com/edqx), used to interface with public lobbies.
+The [SkeldJS](https://github.com/skeldjs/SkeldJS) library by [edqx](https://github.com/edqx), used to interface with public lobbies.

 ## License

-This software is licensed under the GNU GPLv3 License, and comes with no warranty.
+This software is licensed under the <a href="https://github.com/auproximity/auproximity/blob/master/LICENSE">`GNU GPLv3`</a> License, and comes with no warranty.